dmacvicar/dmacvicar.github.io.old/_posts/2016-03-16-susemanager-3-backstage.markdown

 And here is where things got even less sweet: they got *salty!*

-We ended choosing [Salt](http://saltstack.com/community/).
+We ended up choosing [Salt](http://saltstack.com/community/).
 The reasons are endless: From its vibrant community to the "aha!" moment you get when understanding its internals and seeing the vision behind the architecture.
 It is a complete toolkit to build datacenter automation, wrapped in usable tools with sane defaults that work out-of-the-box.

 > SaltStack platform or Salt is a Python-based open source configuration management software and remote execution engine.
 Supporting the "Infrastructure as Code" approach to deployment and cloud management, it competes primarily with Puppet, Chef, and Ansible.
 (Source: [Wikipedia](https://en.wikipedia.org/wiki/Salt_(software))]